Minamoto no Noriyori: Genpei War

 Noriyori seemingly disappears from any record until 1180, when he served his brother Yoritomo in Kamakura.
 Beginning in 1184, four years into the Genpei War, he was sent out from Kamakura by Yoritomo, and made his way to the Taira strongholds of Shikoku.
 Noriyori helped defeat the wayward Minamoto no Yoshinaka, his cousin, at the Second Battle of the Uji and the Battle of Awazu, before moving on to play a central role in the Battle of Ichi-no-Tani.
 The Taira were pushed back, and the war fell into a lull for about six months, during which Noriyori returned to Kyoto.

 Noriyori was sent out once more, in September 1184, to secure the provinces of the Chūgoku region, and then to move on into Kyūshū.
 He played a major role in the Battle of Kojima.
-However, attempting to push further, he ran into difficulties of a lack of supplies, and the fact that the Inland Sea was controlled by his enemies.
+However, attempting to push further, he ran into difficulties of a lack of supplies, and the fact that the Seto Inland Sea was controlled by his enemies.
 He wrote to his brother in Kamakura, and was told that supplies were on the way, but that the Taira were watching, so any shipments had to be done very carefully.
-Noriyori finally managed to get rice, other supplies, and a handful of war junks from a magnate in Suo Province.
+Noriyori finally managed to get rice, other supplies, and a handful of war junks from a local magnate in Suo Province.
 He moved on into Kyūshū as planned, and remained there, playing no role in the decisive Battle of Dan-no-ura.

 After the Genpei War was over, Noriyori returned to Kamakura, where he was rewarded by Yoritomo for his services.
 However, there was now a feud for dominance of the clan between Yoritomo and Yoshitsune.
 Yoritomo ordered Noriyori to arrest their brother; after unsuccessfully trying to convince Yoritomo to change his mind, Noriyori simply disobeyed outright.